UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 - Use the BNC cable to connect the Function Generator (FG) input Ch1 &rarr; LED male jumping wires.
 - Use the BNC cabe connect FG input ch2 &rarr; oscilloscope input ch1 (input signal).
 - Turn on FG, press 1 (for channel 1) &rarr; Output Load &rarr; Set To High Z &rarr; More &rarr; Dual Channel &rarr; Tracking &rarr; Identical &rarr; Done.
-- Press on Parameter &rarr; change frequency (e.g., 10kHz), amplitude (e.g., 1 V_{pp}), offset (e.g., 8.5 V)
+- Press on Parameter &rarr; change frequency (e.g., 10kHz), amplitude (e.g., 1 $V_{pp}$), offset (e.g., 8.5 V)
 - Press on Waveforms &rarr; sine, ramp, etc. (i.e., in the results, we used ramp because it provides a sharper cutoff, which is more ideal to demonstrate the linearity of the LED).
 - Press 1 & 2 &rarr; Output On.

 Rx side:
 - Turn on the photo-detector, with lens and filter included, use a BNC cable to connect photo-detector output &rarr; oscilloscope input ch2 (output signal received).
 - Turn on the oscilloscope, press 1 &rarr; Coupling DC & Termination 1M&#937, press 2 &rarr; Coupling AC & Termination 1M$#937.
-- To ensure the 2 signals are center in oscilloscope, adjust the Scale &rarr; press 1 & 2 and adjust their Position Push to Center &rarr; Menu (in trigger setting) &rarr; Source select 1 or 2 &rarr; Force Trig &rarr; adjust the Level knob (i.e., if Source 1, the horizontal level at the middle of ch1 signal, if Source 2, the horizontal level at the -V_p).
+- To ensure the 2 signals are center in oscilloscope, adjust the Scale &rarr; press 1 & 2 and adjust their Position Push to Center &rarr; Menu (in trigger setting) &rarr; Source select 1 or 2 &rarr; Force Trig &rarr; adjust the Level knob (i.e., if Source 1, the horizontal level at the middle of ch1 signal, if Source 2, the horizontal level at the $-V_{p}$).
 - Press Acquire &rarr; XY Display &rarr; Triggered XY (i.e., X = ch1 voltage, Y = ch2 voltage); this should display a linear line if we are in the right voltage range.
 - Press Menu (in Save/Recall setting) &rarr; Assign Save to All &rarr; Image, Waveform, and Setup &rarr; Menu Off.
 - Press Save (in Save/Recall setting).